Arka21Pal/Hybrid-BGP-VPN_AWS/README.md

 # Creating a Hybrid BGP VPN on AWS
 *Please let me know if my scripts break.
 I will attempt to fix them as long as there are no significant changes "upstream"*.

+Edit: You will need `xmlstarlet` for these scripts to function.
+Please install it alongside the `aws cli`.

+---

 This project is based off of Adrian Cantrill's wonderful lab on creating a Hybrid IPSEC VPN on redundant BGP tunnels.
 Most of the work in this project has been to automate the work that would have to be done by hand otherwise.

 Link: https://github.com/acantril/learn-cantrill-io-labs/tree/master/aws-hybrid-bgpvpn